 Gabriela is the director of Sunny Sky Solutions, a consultancy born in Yorkshire and now based in Uruguay, that supports UK companies across the region with services like distributor recruitment, lead generation and market research.
 Gabriela is an economist, the author of The SME Guide to Latin America (now on its second edition) and a huge fan of jelly babies and jaffa cakes alike.
 You can find out more about her at www.sunnyskysolutions.co.uk

 You can also read her 10 tips for exporting to Latin America.

 Latin America is a region of 600 million people and 20 countries.
 As you can imagine, a region that stretches across two hemispheres, with countries in North, Central and South America, and covering five different time zones, is never going to be homogenous.
 But how can you work out these differences?
 What do you really need to know about the region’s splits when exporting?

-First of all, think about geography.
+First of all, when exporting to Latin America, think about geography.
 As mentioned above, there are Latin American countries in: